 So what are you waiting for?
 Read Dragica’s article and take the plunge to make short, fun ESL role-plays a part of your English lessons.

-The main reason I hadn't use ESL plays and skits as often as I would have wanted was the fact that I couldn’t find proper material in terms of content and level of English.
-Apart from that, I thought that it would be time-consuming and that my very young students wouldn’t be able to stay focused and concentrate long enough for me to pull it off.
+“I was by no means unfamiliar with the benefits of learning English through drama in the ELT classroom.
+As an ardent conference and seminar attendee, I got acquainted with the basics and was very keen on using ESL role-plays and skits when I first began teaching English.
+But my major problem was that I couldn’t find proper material in terms of content and level of English.
+Apart from that, I thought it would be time-consuming and that my very young students wouldn’t stay focused and concentrate long enough for me to pull it off.

 Dragica Zdraveska, English language teacher at Cyriland Methodius Primary School, Prilep, Macedonia

-* Note from Shelley: Wait until the skit is fully learned before filming.
+Rehearse the skit over several lessons, not necessarily for the entire time.
+Run through it at the end of a class to refresh, revise and refine.
+Wait until the skit is fully learned before filming.
 When children are confident enough to perform it, that’s when they will enjoy showing off in front of the camera.

-PS Teachers and parents, you will find extracts from Dragica’s video on YouTube, here:
+PS Teachers and parents, you will find extracts from Dragica’s video on YouTube here: